NhiNguyen2304/Cinema/README.md

 You need your system to allow you to add or remove customers and their information (name, phone number, payment method).
 You also store how many screenings they have attended, because after 10 screenings they get a free ticket.

+## Features
+⚡️Adding a customer
+⚡️Removing a customer
+⚡️Receiving a new movie
+⚡️Scheduling the next movie
+⚡️Serving customers

 More solving problem from file (n11232862_PhanThaoNhiNguyen_IFN564_Ass.pdf)